OluwadareLab/CNNSplice/README.md

 **4. Cross Validation:**
 -----------------------------------------------------------

 CNNSplice splits the training dataset into 5-folds using k-fold cross-validation with the StratifiedKFold Machine Learning module.
 We reconstructed the cross-validation datasets from the source datasets [Albaradei, S. et al]*(https://pubmed.ncbi.nlm.nih.gov/32550561/)*; 75% of this dataset’s distribution was used as a training set for the 5-fold cross-validation and 25% was used as the test dataset, which was untouched during the training phase.
-The Log file folder contains the result of the cross-validation experiments.
+The supplementary file in the Log file folder contains the result of the cross-validation experiments.
 The result of the cross-validation is a set of models for which the figure below shows the deep learning layer architecture.
 <p align="center"><img src="images/model.jpg" width="65%" height="65%"></p>

 **5. Robustness Test:**